martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

-Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than AIMD TCP in fast and long-distance networks, it can fill large drop-tail buffers more quickly than AIMD TCP and increase the risk of a standing queue {{?RFC8511}}.
+Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than AIMD TCP in fast and long-distance networks, it can fill large drop-tail buffers more quickly than AIMD TCP and increases the risk of a standing queue {{?RFC8511}}.
 In this case, proper queue sizing and management {{!RFC7567}} could be used to reduce the packet queuing delay.